mgouzenko/micro-pp/docs/Design_Document.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Every route has an associated callback function with a single parameter: a `micro::request` object.
-The `micro::request` can be thought of as a wrapper for the strict HTTP request protocol.
-The request object is passed in by const reference given that a user does not modify a request.
-The application developer only extracts data stored in the request object and provides logic in the callback to handle the request appropriately.
-The response object is modifiable with a provided API that allows users to send back customized responses to the client.
-Notice that the return type of the callback function is micro::response.
+Every route has an associated callback function which passes a`micro::request` and returns a `micro::response`. `micro::request` is passed in by const reference given that a user does not modify a request.
+The application developer only extracts data stored in the request object, using this information to provide an appropriate `micro::response`.
+The `micro::response` object is modifiable and has an API providing customization for the `micro::response`.

 A response object must always be constructed and returned in the callback.
-We made this design choice because a server is always supposed to respond to a request.
+We made this design choice because the HTTP protocol require web servers to always respond to a HTTP request.
 The design of the callback is largely borrowed from the design of the Javascript Express web framework as illustrated here:

 ####Express Callback Example